Reasons for the failure of British Caledonian: Causes of failure

+These diverse causes are individually amplified upon in the above order under the headings below.

+Inception and route structure

 The route structure BCal had inherited from BUA at the time of its inception was the result of unplanned and unsystematic growth since the early 1960s.
 At the time, Sir Freddie Laker had begun building up BUA's scheduled route network in his capacity as that airline's managing director.

+Inherent challenges for independent airlines

 In those days very limited opportunities existed for wholly privately owned, independent airlines to provide fully fledged scheduled air services on major domestic and international trunk routes.
 This resulted in a poor fit of many routes in BUA's network of scheduled services, thereby making it difficult to offer sensible connections that could be marketed to the travelling public.
 It also represented the best network structure Sir Freddie was able to put in place under the then prevailing regulatory regime.

+Network composition and profitability issues

 The resulting network of domestic, European and intercontinental long-haul scheduled services from Gatwick was a motley collection of routes.
 This made it difficult to develop profitable streams of transfer traffic using Gatwick as a hub.
 Therefore, it was a challenge to persuade people to fly to Gatwick from relatively minor places like Genoa or Jersey in order to make an onward connection at the airport to secondary places in Africa or South America, and an even greater challenge to do this profitably.